MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-entity-api.md

 ---
 # Microsoft Academic Knowledge Exploration Service entity API

+> [!IMPORTANT]
+> We will be publishing a new version of MAKES in early 2020.
+This version will be a turn-key solution to host MAKES in your Azure subscription.
+For users of Project Academic Knowledge, this MAKES version will mirror the schema and API methods supported by Project Academic Knowledge, enabling users to host their own un-throttled version of the API.

 The Microsoft Academic Knowledge Exploration Service entity API enables query evaluation (evaluate) and histogram calculation (calchistogram) for academic entities in the Microsoft Academic Graph.

 ## Open Data License: [ODC-BY](https://opendatacommons.org/licenses/by/1.0/)